Information About Graduate Education Programs

 I am not a United States citizen--how do I get a visa?

 Upon your admission, You will receive an email from the Graduate Division.
 Within the electronic letter, there is a link to access the enrollment form.
 In order to complete this form, you will need a temporary social security number (9-digit admissions ID) which will be assigned to you if you do not already have one.
 Do Not use any number in this field except a valid social security number or the temporary one assigned to you.
-Once you complete the enrollment form, you will be sent a link to their on-line database.
+Once you complete the enrollment form, you will be sent a link to the International Student and Scholar Services on-line database.
 They will provide all necessary information on how to obtain a visa; if you do not receive a response from them, please contact this office.

 Where can I access the Campus Safety and Security brochure?